MindTheSystem/mindthesystem/src/pages/blog/author/gustav-purpleson.md

   - type: form_section
     title: Let's talk
     title_align: left
-    content: Subscribe to our newsletter to make sure you don't miss anything.
+    content: >
+      Unlike other consultants, we love to understand your context first before offering any advice or service.
+This way we can be sure you get what you truly need, tailored to you.
     content_align: center
     form_position: bottom
     form_layout: inline